-Find out why we are campaigning to improve care for secondary (metastatic) breast cancer.
+Find out why we are campaigning to improve care for secondary (metastatic) breast cancer and how this will impact your work.

-For over a decade we have campaigned to improve care and treatment for people with incurable secondary (metastatic) breast cancer.
+For more than a decade we've been campaigning to improve the care and treatment of people with incurable secondary (metastatic) breast cancer.
 In 2006 we set up and coordinated the Secondary Breast Cancer Taskforce which identified gaps in treatment, care and support for people living with secondary breast cancer.

 Since then, we have set up a number of services to support people living with secondary breast cancer and have campaigned for improvements.